laminar-protocol/laminar-chain/README.md

 ```

 ### 3.4.3.
 Liquidation
 If a liquidity pool has negative liquidity i.e. current collateral is below **`liquidation threshold`**, then it is subject to liquidation by anyone to bring the collateral back to required level.
 When a liquidation happens, a liquidator deposits some or all minted fToken on behalf of the liquidity provider, and in return receive a reward from the outstanding collateral.
 If the collateral is below the **`extreme liquidation threshold`**, then additional reward is given to liquidator.
-For more details refer to the [Liquidation Incentive Section](###liquidation-incentive).
+For more details refer to the [3.3.
+Liquidation Incentive](#33-liquidation-incentive).

 Pseudo Liquidation function:
 ```